de-victor/express-typescript/README.md

 # express-typescript
-One way to use TypeScript to build an express REST api.
+One way to use TypeScript to build an express REST api

 #Install
 npm install